The buildup of strongly barred galaxies in the TNG100 simulation: Methodology

 \subsection{Bar sample}

 We identify stellar bars by Fourier decomposing the face-on stellar surface density (e.g., \citealt{athanassoula2002}).
-We calculate $\Ato$ as the ratio between the second and zero terms of the Fourier expansion: \be A_{2}(R)= \frac{|\Sigma_{j}m_je^{2i\theta_j}|}{\Sigma_{j}m_j}, \ee where $m_j$ is the mass of the jth particle and $\theta_j$ is the angular coordinate on the galactic plane.
+We calculate $\Ato$ as the ratio between the second and zero terms of the Fourier expansion:

+where $m_j$ is the mass of the jth particle and $\theta_j$ is the angular coordinate on the galactic plane.
 The summation is performed over stellar particles within a cylindrical shell of radius $R$, coaxial to the centre of the galaxy, and width ${\rm d}R$ that in this case is $0.12 \,\rm kpc$.
 We take as a proxy for the strength of the bar the maximum of $\Ato$ ($\Amax$) and the location at which the maximum is reached is assumed to be the length of the bar ($\rbar$).
-We also ensure that the phase of the $m=2$ mode, $\Phi(R)$, is constant within the extent of the bar, with $\Phi(R)$ defined as: \be \Phi(R)= \frac{1}{2}{\rm arctan}\bigg[\frac{\Sigma_{j}m_j{\rm sin}(2\theta_j)}{\Sigma_{j}m_j\rm{cos}(2\theta_j) } \bigg], \ee where the summation is done in coaxial cylinders with radius $R$ and width $\rm {d} R$ from the centre of the galaxy.
+We also ensure that the phase of the $m=2$ mode, $\Phi(R)$, is constant within the extent of the bar, with $\Phi(R)$ defined as:

+where the summation is done in coaxial cylinders with radius $R$ and width $\rm {d} R$ from the centre of the galaxy.
 In Fig.~\ref{fig:barimage} we present an example of the radial profiles of $\Ato$ and its phase for a strongly barred and an unbarred galaxy.
 The cumulative profiles of $\Ato$ ($\Atot=\Ato(<R)$) and its phase, are also shown for reference.
 Note that $\Atot$ could be smaller than $\Ato$ because both are normalised by the zeroth term of the Fourier expansion.
 We also show, for reference, the radii at which $\Ato$ peaks ($r_{\rm max}$) and within which the phase of $\Ato$ remains constant ($r_{\Phi}$).
 These have been used in the literature as alternative proxies for the bar length.
 Note that the length of these alternative definitions could be larger than $\rbar$.
 Because we are interested in the evolution of the gas inside the bar, we choose $\rbar$ as our proxy for the bar extent, since it has a good constraint on the region where the bar could produce its highest effect.
 Nonetheless, our conclusions do not vary when choosing a different definition for the bar extent.

 Clearly, the Fourier decomposition of the face-on stellar densities of the two galaxies shown in Fig.~\ref{fig:barimage} are extremely different, with the galaxy on top featuring a typical $\Ato$ profile of strongly barred galaxies, while the one shown in the bottom does not exhibit any signature of a bar structure.
 The differences in the inner stellar structures of the two galaxies can be visually appreciated in the middle and right panels.
 Here, we show, respectively, the face-on stellar densities maps of the two galaxies and mock images from \cite*{nelson2018a} calculated for the NIRCam f200W, f115W, and F070W filters (dust is not included).